-Alexis joined the Recreation and Conservation Office in 2016 as the administrative assistant for the Salmon Section.
+Alexis joined the Recreation and Conservation Office in 2016 as the administrative assistant for the Salmon Section and became the community outreach and environmental education specialist for the Washington Invasive Species Council in 2019.
 Originally from the Midwest, she earned a bachelor’s degree in criminal justice and environmental science from Ashland University.
 Since graduating, she has worked with both state and federal governments, starting as a seasonal park ranger with the National Park Service and later landing a permanent job working for the Washington State Department of Natural Resources as the state’s only full time education and enforcement warden.

 Julia McNamara joined the Recreation and Conservation Office in 2019 as the administrative assistant for the Invasive Species Council and the Policy Section.
 She earned her bachelor’s degree in biology from Saint Martin’s University in 2017.
 In her last year of college, she spent time studying the invasive species, potamopyrgus antipodarum, more commonly known as the New Zealand mud snail.